Ouyang Feng: Fictional character biography

-The Return of the Condor Heroes

 Ouyang Feng makes a few brief appearances in the sequel.
-He is now insane and meets the young Yang Guo, whom he accepts as his godson without knowing that the boy is actually Yang Kang's son.
-Yang Guo learns the Toad Skill from Ouyang Feng and uses it on two occasions for self-defence against bullies, but refuses to tell the truth when Guo Jing and Huang Rong ask him how he learnt the skill.
-Ouyang Feng appears again when Yang Guo and Xiaolongnü are practising martial arts on Mount Zhongnan.
+He is now insane and meets Yang Guo, whom he takes as his godson and teaches the Toad Skill to.
+Ouyang Feng appears again when Yang Guo and Xiaolongnü are practising martial arts in the Zhongnan Mountains.
 Ouyang Feng wants to teach Yang Guo some skills but does not want Xiaolongnü to overhear him so he immobilises her.
 He enters a fit of insanity later and leaves.

 Ouyang Feng appears one last time on Mount Hua, where he meets Yang Guo and Hong Qigong again.
-He fights with Hong Qigong again – this time for a period of four days.
+He fights with Hong Qigong – this time for a period of four days.
 The fight is interrupted when Yang Guo comes at intervals to serve them meals.
-The animosity between the two rivals is too strong for them to bear and they continue to pit their inner energies against each other for a full day.
+The animosity between the two rivals is too strong for them to bear and they continue to pit their neigong against each other for a full day.
 Both of them suffer from exhaustion but they are unwilling to back down.
 They decide to use Yang Guo, who has been an observer for the past few days, as an intermediary.
 They teach him their respective skills and ask him to perform for each other to see.

 Hong Qigong teaches Yang Guo his Dog Beating Staff Technique.
-Ouyang Feng has apparently lost after Yang Guo performed the last stance, No Dogs Under Heaven.
+Ouyang Feng has apparently lost after Yang Guo performed the last stance.
 Ouyang Feng spends the following night thinking of a countermove.
 The next morning, he asks Yang Guo to perform for Hong Qigong, who is shocked when he sees that Ouyang Feng has overcome his most powerful skill.
 Hong Qigong finally realises that there will be no eventual victor between the two of them.
 He laughs hysterically and embraces Ouyang Feng in defeat.
 At the same time, Ouyang Feng seems to have recovered from his insanity as he finally recognises Hong Qigong.
 The two rivals die together in the midst of laughter and forgotten past feuds.
 Yang Guo buries them side by side on Mount Hua.